 1/4 C sesame seeds

-To make the dressing combine all the ingredients in a blender until smooth.
+To make the dressing combine all the ingredients in a blender until very smooth.
 Refrigerate until ready to serve the salad.
 Keeps for 4 to 5 days in the fridge.

 Cook noodles in boiling water for 3 minutes or as per cooking instructions.
 Drain and set aside.

-Cook edamame from frozen in a pan over medium-high heat in 1/2 teaspoon of sesame oil and 1/2 teaspoon of soy sauce (or gluten-free tamari) for 4-5 minutes.
-They should appear toasted but still with some bright green colour to them.
+Cook edamame from frozen in a cast iron pan over medium-high heat in 1/2 teaspoon of sesame oil and 1/2 teaspoon of soy sauce (or gluten-free tamari) for 4 to 5 minutes.
+They should appear toasted and browned but still with some bright green colour to them.

-Remove the edamame from the pan and keep it on medium-high heat.
-Then add the cooked noodles and toss in the pan with 2 tablespoons of vegetable oil and 1 tablespoon of soy sauce (or gluten-free tamari), frying for 2 to 3 minutes.
+Remove the edamame from the pan and keep it on medium heat.
+Then add the cooked noodles and toss in the pan with 1 tablespoon of vegetable oil and 1 tablespoon of soy sauce (or gluten-free tamari), frying for 2 to 3 minutes.
 You might not need to add more oil depending on if there is some sesame oil residue still in the pan from cooking the edamame.
 But adding a little bit of oil to the cooked noodles immediately after draining from the water will help them not become sticky if you're storing leftovers for the week!

-Mix the finely chopped kale with shredded carrot, cabbage, green onion, and toss in 2-3 tablespoons of sweet ginger dressing.
+Mix the finely chopped kale with shredded carrot, cabbage, green onion, and toss in 2 to 3 tablespoons of sweet ginger dressing.
 Only dress what you're immediately eating.
 You can store the mixed salad without dressing in the fridge for the week.

 Divide this mixture amongst your serving dishes.
 Top the greens with noodles, edamame, julienned red pepper, bean sprouts, and sesame seeds.
 Drizzle a little more dressing on top, if desired.
 Serve immediately!